szuniverse/Swift/README.md

 - iOS animations
 - software architectures
 - algorithms
-and so many tricky things Edit
+and so many tricky things